 An annulment in New York requires a trial and hearing before a judge.
 Unlike a divorce, which a judge can grant upon written or sworn testimony without a trial, an annulment will require the filing spouse to prove at least one of the grounds in court.
 You must submit paperwork to the court and then bring evidence, including documents and witnesses that can support your claim for annulment.

 For more specific information regarding the procedure to obtain an annulment and what to expect at a hearing, please contact a local New York family law attorney for assistance.

 For a complete list of the grounds and effects of an annulment proceeding in New York, see N.Y.
 Dom.
 Rel.
-Law §140(b-e).
+Law §24 and §140(b-e).
 If you have additional questions on the requirements or the process for annulment in New York, contact an experienced family law attorney near you.